Tadcaster Albion A.F.C.: Northern Counties East League

 In 1982–83 they became a founding member of the Northern Counties East League, they remained in Northern Counties East Football League Division One for fifteen seasons.
 In 2009–10 they won the Northern Counties East Football League Division One League title.
 In 2010–11, they finished 4th in the Northern Counties East Football League Premier Division and won the NCEL President's Cup beating Farsley AFC 5–1 in the final.

 In 2011–12 the club finished 8th and in 2012–13 finished 6th.
-In the autumn 2013–14, they lead the NCEL Premier for the first time in their history, eventually finishing 3rd after having 4 points deducted for fielding an ineligible player.
+In the autumn 2013–14, they led the NCEL Premier for the first time in their history, eventually finishing 3rd after having 4 points deducted for fielding an ineligible player.
 They achieved their then highest number of points in the NCEL with 93 points from 44 games.
 They also scored a record number of league goals for a season (116).
 At the start of 2015, Tadcaster Albion were top of the NCEL Premier.
 They were also still in the FA Vase, West Riding FA County Cup & the NCEL League Cup competitions.

 In 2015 the club became embroiled in a pitch invasion after being knocked out of the FA Vase by Highworth Town, after it was claimed a Highworth fan had thrown coins and at full time had 'goaded' hard core Albion fans.
 Town's chairman and goalkeeper were injured in the melee.

 The season petered out towards the end, with a final league position of 3rd and being knocked out in two semi final.
 Paul Marshall contract was not renewed and his managerial reign ended after a very successful 7 years.

 Billy Miller was appointed the new manager on 20 May 2015 and with massive financial investment from the owners, Miller guided Albion to the NCEL Premier Division title in his first season in charge.